nirnachmani/ESP32-S3-Box-3-Firmware/README.md

  - Added volume information in the right corner, visual feedback when pressing to change the volume on the touchscreen and startup volume configuration setting to set a default volume when starting
  - Muting microphone can now be done by tapping on left top corner of the screen.
 When microphone is mute, an icon appears in the left top corner, instead of wake word.
  - Muting speaker can be done by tapping on right top corner of the screen.
 When speaker is mute, an icon appears in the right top corner, instead of volume.
+ - Timers shows instead of the main picture on idle and touching the middle of the screen stops the timer's ringing

 Known bug - when muting and then un-muting with physical mute button, microphone/wake word detection stops working until reboot.
 I am unable to find the cause of that.

 Now also includes wifi information, radar, up-time, temp and humidity, internal temp and more thanks to [Christoph](https://github.com/ChristophCaina/ESP32-S3-Box-3-Firmware)